Martin Rennie (footballer): Montrose

-Having impressed at Junior level for Lochgelly Albert where he had scored 17 goals in half a season, Rennie was signed by Scottish League Two leaders Montrose on an 18 month contract on 19 January 2018.
-His first career goal at senior level came on 17 February 2018 in a 2–2 draw, scoring a 75th minute equaliser just one minute after being substituted on.
-After scoring 4 goals in 11 games as Montrose became Scottish League Two champions and earning promotion to Scottish League One, Rennie signed a new 2 year contract with the club on 28 July 2018.
+Having impressed at Junior level for Lochgelly Albert where he had scored 17 goals in half a season, Rennie was signed by Scottish League Two leaders Montrose on an 18-month contract on 19 January 2018.
+His first career goal at senior level came on 17 February 2018 in a 2–2 draw, scoring a 75th-minute equaliser just one minute after being substituted on.
+After scoring 4 goals in 11 games as Montrose became Scottish League Two champions and earning promotion to Scottish League One, Rennie signed a new 2-year contract with the club on 28 July 2018.
 He won Scottish League One Player of the Month for December 2018, with his manager Stewart Petrie receiving the Manager of the Month award.
 Rennie's first full season in senior football was a success on a personal level as he made 44 appearances in all competitions, scoring 14 goals and on 5 May 2019, he was named Montrose Young Player of the Year for the season.
 The 2019–20 season proved to be a quieter one for Rennie as by January he had made just 11 appearances and scoring 2 goals amidst transfer interest from other clubs.

 St Patrick's Athletic

-On 24 January 2020, it was announced that Rennie had signed for League of Ireland Premier Division side St Patrick's Athletic, who's assistant manager Pat Cregg recommended him to manager Stephen O'Donnell having been a teammate of Rennie's at Montrose until earlier in the season.
+On 24 January 2020, it was announced that Rennie had signed for League of Ireland Premier Division side St Patrick's Athletic, whose assistant manager Pat Cregg recommended him to manager Stephen O'Donnell having been a teammate of Rennie's at Montrose until earlier in the season.
 The transfer cost the Dublin club a five figure sum, which saw Rennie become Montrose's first ever international transfer.
 Having joined the club in the middle of pre-season, he integrated into the team quickly, scoring his first goal in a 6–1 pre-season friendly win over Athlone Town on 29 January.
 He made his competitive debut on 14 February 2020, playing the full 90 minutes as his side lost 1–0 against Waterford in the opening game of the season at Richmond Park.
 After 11 appearances in all competitions without a goal, it was announced on 3 October 2020 that Rennie had left the club by mutual consent.